Fezzzi/Pacman-J-Ultimater/README.md

-# Pacman-Jultimator
+# Pacman J-Ultimater
-Pacman Jultimator is a java implementation of classic arcade game Pac Man.
+Pacman J-Ultimater is a java implementation of classic arcade game Pac Man.

 It was used as final project of java programming course at mff UK.